Zepbound vs. Mounjaro: What is the difference?

 What is Zepbound?

-Zepbound (tirzepatide) is a once-weekly injectable prescription medication for weight loss that’s intended to be used with diet and exercise.
-Zepbound is made by Eli Lilly and was approved by the FDA in 2023.
-Zepbound may be prescribed to people who have a body mass index (BMI) of:
+Zepbound (tirzepatide) is a once-weekly injectable prescription medication that’s FDA-approved for weight loss and management in people with obesity or overweight and intended to be used with diet and exercise.
+Zepbound is made by Eli Lilly and was approved by the FDA in 2023

 What is Mounjaro?